Montreal Botanical Gardens

 - The Alpine Garden takes us to a botanical trip from the Rockies to the Himalayas and from the Alps to the Artic tundra.

-- Fountains and ponds are the centerpieces of the Aquatic Garden along with a vast collection of aquatic and wetland plants.
+- Fountains and ponds are the centre pieces of the Aquatic Garden along with a vast collection of aquatic and wetland plants.

 - The harmony of the Chinese Garden is based on four basic elements, plants, water, stones and architecture.